Cyborgscode/Personal-Voice-Assistent/README.md

 You need this to remove words, that shall not part of the search term.

-## more advanced commands:
+## More advanced commands:

 There are two different ways to start playing music:  `PLAYAUDIO` and `PLAYMUSIC`

 They do the same thing, but sligtly different:

 `PLAYAUDIO` is a cmd to search for a song or artistname and adds all matches to a new playlist, afterwards the playback starts.
-If you use the PLAYAUDIO keywords and ADD the `PLAYMUSICRADD` keywords, the playlist is not cleared and all matches will be added to the list.
+If you use the `PLAYAUDIO` keywords and ADD the `PLAYMUSICRADD` keywords, the playlist is not cleared and all matches will be added to the list.

-PLAYMUSIC means, "start playback" whatever is in the list, from the actual position in the list.
+`PLAYMUSIC` means, "start playback" whatever is in the list, from the actual position in the list.
 You can use this to restart a stopped playback.
 But PLAYMUSIC can do more, it can randomly search the database and play a song.
 If you use PLAYMUSIC + PLAYMUSICRANDOM + PLAYMUSICRADD together, it adds those randomly loaded songs to the end of the current playlist.